-Risk Adaption and Mitigation measures Wildfires • Identify infrastructure and areas on site that are vulnerable to wildfire risks. • Consider wildfire risks in site design and layout planning and fuel management procedures.
+Risk Adaption and Mitigation measures Wildfires Identify infrastructure and areas on site that are vulnerable to wildfire risks. • Consider wildfire risks in site design and layout planning and fuel management procedures.
 Construct firebreaks in areas vulnerable to wildfires. • To ensure the health and safety of employees, site evacuation and emergency response plans for wildfire events should be implemented. • Ensure backup power systems are available, should the energy supply be disrupted.
-Landslides • Avoid building near steep slopes, close to cliffs or near stream channels and drainage ways.
-Plant ground cover on slopes.
-If the area is prone to landslides, seek professional evaluation of the site as construction plans may need to consider structures for debris flow diversion or retention.
+Landslides Avoid building near steep slopes, close to cliffs or near stream channels and drain and users drainage ways.
+Plant ground cover on slopes.If the area is prone to landslides, seek professional evaluation of the site as If the area is prone to landslides, seek professional evaluation of the site as construction plans may need to consider structures for debris flow diversion or retention.
 Ensure multiple transportation routes of entry to and exit from the site in case roadways are damaged.
-Water Scarcity A water scarcity management plan should be developed to mitigate water water scarcity scarcity risks.
-The CWA should increase water storage, reduce water use and improve water consumption efficiencies. • Ensure that multiple potable water sources are available for the site to alternate between should it be required. • Investigate monitoring and forecasting systems to help predict future periods of drought and enhance preparedness. • Monitor water consumption during drought periods to prevent compromising water availability.
-Extreme Heat Keep facilities/buildings cool with efficient use of air-conditioning. • Consider building designs appropriate for local climate that are conducive to cooling in summer i.e., consider building orientation, natural shading, and ventilation. • Ensure that equipment and vehicles purchased for use on site can operate under increased ambient temperatures to avoid downtime. • Investigate early warning/monitoring systems to inform the site of expected heat wave occurrences. • Ensure health and safety of employees by regularly monitoring hydration levels, avoiding work hours during the hottest part of the day and providing medical attention/resources to those who are vulnerable.
+Water Scarcity A water scarcity management plan should be developed to mitigate water scarcity risks. • The CWA should increase water storage, reduce water use and improve water consumption efficiencies. • Ensure that multiple potable water sources are available for the site to alternate between should it be required. • Investigate monitoring and forecasting systems to help predict future periods of drought and enhance preparedness. • Monitor water consumption during drought periods to prevent compromising water availability.
+Extreme Heat Keep facilities/buildings cool with efficient use of air-conditioning.
+Consider building designs appropriate for local climate that are conducive to cooling in summer i.e., consider building orientation, natural shading, and ventilation.
+Ensure that equipment and vehicles purchased for use on site can operate under increased ambient temperatures to avoid downtime.
+Investigate early warning/monitoring systems to inform the site of expected heat wave occurrences.
+Ensure health and safety of employees by regularly monitoring hydration Ensure frequint and safety of employees by regularly monitoring hydraion levels, avoiding work hours during the hottest part of the day and providing medical attention/resources to those who are vulnerable.